top of page

 We found the many in the one.

-that shows the mind behind the eyes.
+could show the mind behind the eyes.

 He saw the stars behind the sun.